-The tenant, the tenant's family and invited guests must comply with all obligations imposed specifically upon tenants by provision of the Municipal Code, applicable to dwelling units, including section 7-28-859:
+The tenant, the tenant's family, and invited guests must comply with all obligations imposed specifically upon tenants by provision of the Municipal Code, applicable to dwelling units, including section 7-28-850 {MUN.
+CODE CH.
+5-12-040; 14X-1-103.3}:

-- · Buying and installing working batteries in smoke and carbon monoxide detectors within tenant's apartment - Keeping the unit safe and clean. - Using all equipment and facilities in a reasonable manner. - Not deliberately or negligently damaging the unit. - Not disturbing other residents.
+- Buying and installing working batteries in smoke and carbon monoxide detectors within tenant's apartment. - Regularly testing smoke alarms and carbon monoxide alarms and notifying the owner in writing of any deficiencies. - Keeping the unit safe and clean.